Old Bridge Township Public Schools: Administration

+David Cittadino left to become the superintendent in Wayne in 2025.
+Bernard Bragen Jr. served as Interim Superintendent from September 1 to December 1, 2025.
+He had been the superintendent of the Montgomery County Public Schools in Virginia, and before that was the superintendent of the Edison Township Public Schools in New Jersey.
+Sasso became the district's superintendent after previously being the principal of Old Bridge High School.

 Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.